 San Antonio Councilwoman Caught Spewing Anti-LGBT Vitriol Over City Nondiscrimination Ordinance

-August 16, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+August 16, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 The San Antonio Express-News recently published a secretly recorded audio clip of San Antonio Councilwoman Elisa Chan and city staff discussing a proposal to add sexual orientation, gender identity, and veteran status to the city’s nondiscrimination ordinance.